-We developed Fundamentals of Finance as an introductory finance textbook to meet the needs of business students at Massey University.
-We believed when we first wrote it (and we still do!) that students need a broad understanding of finance, incorporating the financial system and how it operates, personal financial management, and business finance.
+Fundamentals of Finance is an introductory finance textbook.
+It is purposely written to ensure students gain a broad understanding of finance, incorporating the key assets and markets, the financial system and how it operates, personal financial management, risk management, investments and business finance.

 Students need to understand the workings of the financial system in order to gain a perspective of the context in which financial decisions are made; they also need to learn how to make financial decisions, both in their personal lives and in their workplaces.
-Furthermore, students in New Zealand require material that facilitates an understanding of finance in both the Australasian and the global setting.
+Furthermore, students in New Zealand require material that facilitates an understanding of finance in both the Australasian and the global settings.
+This book is also of value and interest to the general reader.